 Therefore, this year, be more customer-committed.
 Find out what your target audience wants as opposed to what you suspect they want.

 In a 2019 survey, 71% of businesses said that they planned to spend more on market research in the coming year.
-However, Covid-19 happened and put all the plans in disarray.
+However, as we know, Covid-19 happened.

 3. 74% of companies reduced social media posting frequencies in Q1 of 2020.

 Branding statistics for 2020 show that three-quarters of survey respondents stalled on social media activities in the first few months of the year.

 There was a lockdown in most cities, and it certainly changed companies’ behavior.

 Businesses are now posting less than they did in the last year on their social media accounts.

 It’s, however, likely that this will change as more people settle into remote working, and things start getting back to normal.